dannycab/slides/content/resisting-the-bullshit/slides.md

 ## Thank you for listening.

-## This is temporary if we make it so
+## This is temporary if we make it so.

 <!--- # Presenter Notes  --->